c2vi/dipl/src/implementing-mize.typ

 The differences important for distributing our software are the apis used by userspace programs to interact with the kernel, also called system calls or syscalls, and the file formats executable programms and libraries need to be in, so that ther kernel can execute/load the machine code.

 Another possibility that can be considered for distributing software ist systems without a kernel or small micro and realtime kernels.
-Such szenarios are often found in embedded devices and are also called "bare metal" systems.
+Such szenarios are often found in embedded devices and are also called "bare metal" systems. //also talk about efi???

 ==== Syscalls
 A userspace program has to use syscalls to do anything that is not modifying it's own memory pages.
 Running another program, reading a file, using a network interface, allocating more memory, ... are all things somehow done via a syscall.
 In order to invoke a syscall a program has to set some cpu registers acording to the syscall spec and then execute the "syscall" instruction.